EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 ## Results and Findings

-A number of pre-trained models have been performed such as: ResNet101 ResNet152,DenseNet 121 , and EfficientNet and VGG19.
+A number of pre-trained models have been performed such as: ResNet101,  ResNet152, DenseNet 121 , and EfficientNet and VGG19.

 These Models recorded accuracies between 83% and 86%.